iamdtang/skaterdav85.github.io/about.md

 ---
 # About Me

 Hi, I'm David Tang.
 I'm a product-focused software engineer from Los Angeles.
-My expertise is in web technologies, and particularly JavaScript, Ember, Ember Data, and JSON:API.
+My expertise is in web technologies, and particularly JavaScript, Ember.js, and JSON:API.
+I am also a part-time lecturer at the University of Southern California, [teaching web development courses](/teaching) to students from all backgrounds.

 My passion lies on the front-end building great user experiences, but I also have professional experience on the backend working with PHP (primarily Laravel), Node.js, and relational databases.

-I am also a part-time lecturer at the University of Southern California, [teaching web development courses](/teaching) to students from all backgrounds.

 ## Why I Went Vegan